nearwood/libISP2/README.md

  - [ ] Use non-blocking IO, and show some kind of RX indicator
  - [x] Fix serial port access
- - [ ] Move serial port to library, as optional at compile time
+ - [x] Move serial port to library, as optional at compile time
+ - [ ] Convert ISP2 library to C, not really using C++ features
  - [ ] Qt gauge example

 ## Credits